 Want to tinker with locks and tools the likes of which you've seen in movies featuring police, spies, and secret agents?
-Then come on by the lockpick table, run by Topy and Klepas.
+Then come on by the Locksport Village, run by Topy, Klepas, Lana & MOF.

 You will have the opportunity to learn hands-on how the fundamental hardware of physical security operates and how it can be compromised.
-The lockpick table is a physical security demonstration and participation area.
+The locksport table is a physical security demonstration and participation area.

 Visitors can learn about the vulnerabilities of various locking devices, techniques used to exploit these vulnerabilities and practice on locks of various levels of difficulty to try it themselves.
 There will also be an opportunity to test out your skill and compete in the Australian BSides locking picking competition.

 Bypass Tools - Leave the lockpicks at home - Friday 13th April 2pm - 2.30pm

 Scott HerdmanOnce the secret tools of Locksmiths now thanks to the magic of the internet you can make or buy your own tools for bypassing doors to get you into places you want.
 What tools are useful in Australia and which ones aren’t.

 Bio:Scott Herdman has worked in the Financial Services industry for the past 10ish years specialising in delivering IT solutions to both large and small organisations.
 He is passionate about IT security and its relationship to physical security.